rishabhkapoor17/eth-balance-query-app/README.md

 and isCurrent boolean) in an address repository (address_config table).
 The app also keeps track of balance records (which are populated with the wallet address, timestamp, and balance) in a balance repository (balance_records_table).
 These tables are stored in a database which is defined in the application.properties file in the spring.datasource.url attribute.
-This attribute is by default set to a local MySQL datasource instance, with a "balance_records_db" database created.
+This attribute is by default set to a local MySQL datasource instance, for database "balance_records_db", which must be created before app run.
 A dependency in the build.gradle file (runtimeOnly 'com.mysql:mysql-connector-j') is defined to allow connections to MySQL.
 The app can be configured to use a different datasource if so desired.
 The MySQL instance is defined to have a username/ password of eth-app-user/eth-app-password-111, which are also defined in the application.properties file.